From Physics 111-Lab Wiki

 For a delightful biographical sketch of Emilio Segrè by UC Berkeley Professor J. David Jackson, see the National Academies Press site.

 How to Apply for a Segrè Internship

 Applications from current UC Physics undergraduate and graduate students are accepted in April of each year.
-Your application should be submitted by the deadline of April 30th.
-For the Summer of 2012, the Segre Internship will run from May 24 to July 20 (with two holidays for Memorial Day and Independence Day).
+Note: That this award WILL affect a recipient's financial aid.
+Please check with Claudia in (376 LeConte Hall) and the Financial Aid Office, 211 Sproul Hall, for more information.
+Your application should be submitted by the deadline of May 1st.
+For the Summer of 2015, the Segre Internship will run from June 5 to July 31 (with one holiday for Independence Day).
 A stipend of $4,000 is provided for the internship.

 History of the Segrè Internship

 - Nate Belmore